 If no bidders appear at the auction, the immoveable property is awarded at the minimum auction price to the person in favour of whom the enforcement proceedings were initiated, upon the latter's request.
-If no such request is submitted, a repetitive auction takes place within fourteen (14) days at an auction price set at one half (1/2) of the estimated value of the seized property.
-If such repetitive auction is unsuccessful, the competent court, upon request of persons having legal interest, may order the conduct of another auction within thirty (30) days, at a reduced auction price or allow the sale of the property to the person in favour of whom the enforcement proceedings were initiated or to third persons at a price determined by the court, which may also provide that part of the consideration may be paid in instalments.
-If such auction or disposal is unsuccessful, the competent court, upon request of persons having legal interest, may rescind the seizure or order the conduct of another auction at a further reduced auction price.
+If no such request is submitted, a repetitive auction takes place within forty (40) days.
+If such repetitive auction is unsuccessful, the competent court, upon request of persons having legal interest, may order the conduct of another auction within thirty (30) days, at the same or a reduced auction price or allow the sale of the property to the person in favour of whom the enforcement proceedings were initiated or to third persons at a price determined by the court, which may also provide that part of the consideration may be paid in instalments.
+If such auction or disposal is unsuccessful, the competent court, upon request of persons having legal interest, may rescind the seizure or order the conduct of another auction at the same or a further reduced auction price.

 The public auctions occur before a notary public of the district of the immovable property.
 The auctions take place in two stages.
-At first instance, the bids are submitted in closed envelopes and the amount of the bid has to be guaranteed either by a letter of credit of monthly duration or by a bank's cheque.
+At first instance, the bids are submitted in closed envelopes and the amount of the bid has to be guaranteed by depositing either by a letter of credit of monthly duration or by a bank's cheque of an amount equal to the 30% of the initial auction price.
 At the second stage, the bids are oral.

 In the auction, the property is sold to the highest bidder who then has 15 days to pay.
 Once the price of the property is paid, the notary public prepares a special deed listing all the creditors and allocating the proceeds of the auction.
-Each creditor must announce its claim, along with the documents substantiating its claim, to the notary public within 5 days from the day of the auction (and under the previously applicable regime within 15 days of the auction.
+Each creditor must announce its claim, along with the documents substantiating its claim, to the notary public at least 5 days prior to the day of the auction (under the previously applicable regime within 15 days of the auction).

-Once the allocation of proceeds amongst the creditors of the Debtor has been determined pursuant to a deed issued by a notary public, the creditors of the Debtor may dispute the allocation and file a petition contesting the deed.
-The Court of First Instance adjudicates the matter but the relevant creditor is entitled to appeal against the decision to the Court of Appeal.
+Once the allocation of proceeds amongst the creditors of the Debtor has been determined pursuant to a deed issued by a notary public, the creditors of the Debtor may dispute the allocation and file a petition contesting the deed pursuant to Article 979 in conjunction with Article 933 of the Code of Civil Procedure.
+The competent The Court of First Instance adjudicates the matter but the relevant creditor is entitled to appeal against the decision to the Court of Appeal.
 This procedure may delay the collection of proceeds and the time at which the Issuer finally receives the proceeds of the enforcement of the relevant property.
-However, the law provides that is the creditors are entitled to the payment of their claims even if their allocation priority is subject to a challenge, provided that they provide a letter of guarantee issued from a bank legally established in Greece securing repayment of the money in the event that such challenge is upheld.
+However, the law provides that is the creditors are entitled to the payment of their claims even if their allocation priority is subject to a challenge, provided that they provide a letter of guarantee issued from a bank permanently established in Greece securing repayment of the money in the event that such challenge is upheld.
+In addition, pursuant to Article 998, paragraph 2 of the Code of Civil Procedure, there is a period of mandatory suspension for all enforcement procedures, including auctions, between 1 and 31 August of each year and prohibition national, municipal or of auctions of European elect f real tions. properties on the Wednesday before and after the date of any